doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned how to check balanced parentheses, and reversing a string or linked list using stack.
 Also read about infix, prefix and postfix, and infix to postfix conversion using stack.

 **Thoughts** : I hope I'm not too late to learnall these.
 Need to boost up my speed.

+# 100 Days Of Code - Log

+### Day 92: August 26, 2020

+**Today's Progress**: Learned how to implement PCA using MATLAB.
+Learned about its working and algorithm used.
+Computed covariance matrix and eigen vectors  to implement PCA for data compression and visualisation.

+**Thoughts** : PCA is such a cool algorithm and the way it compresses data while  maintaining a certain level of variance in the data; really fascinating.
+Need to be careful not to confuse it with linear regression though.